What is RV Toilet Paper?

 Most of us have and it’s because people think all toilet paper is 100% biodegradable, the truth is most toilet paper can take a really long time to break down and sometimes will be there for years.

-Toilet paper that is biodegradable will say that it is on the packaging.
+Biodegradable toilet paper will say that it is on the packaging.
 Make sure you do your research and read the label before you buy toilet paper for a compostable toilet or the woods.

 Does RV toilet paper dissolve?